-HUBwatch Version 3.0 and later versions use a different Agent file format than earlier versions.
-HUBwatch Version 2.0 Agent files are upwardly compatible and are converted automatically to the new format.
-However, Version 3.0 and later Agent files are not backwardly compatible with HUBwatch Version 2.0 and, therefore, will not work with HUBwatch Version 2.0.
+HUBwatch V3.1 and later versions use a different agent file format than earlier versions.
+HUBwatch V2.0 agent files are upward compatible and are converted automatically to the new format.
+However, V3.1 and later agent files are not backward compatible with HUBwatch V2.0 and, therefore, will not work with HUBwatch V2.0.

-Use this table to find more information about adding agents.
+Use this table to find more information about adding agents to the agent file.

-Section Chapter Community Table Window Figure Chapter 3 in this book.
-Opening Hub Management Windows Chapter 8 in this book.
-SNMP Communities and Agents Chapter 9 in this book.
+Section Chapter

+Community Table Window Chapter 3

+How You Open Them Chapter 7

+SNMP Communities and Agents Chapter 8

-Starting HUBwatch Standalone - OpenVMS
+Starting HUBwatch Standalone

-This section tells you how to start the HUBwatch application in an OpenVMS environment.
+This section tells you how to start HUBwatch in a PC windows environment.
+You can start HUBwatch as a standalone Windows application in the following ways: